Peggy Berryhill

 Peggy Berryhill is a Muscogee broadcast journalist who began her career in 1973 at KPFA in Berkeley, California, where she produced the Native American-focused program Living on Indian Time.
-She has held various roles in public radio, including at NPR and multiple community stations, and is the owner and manager of KGUA 88.3 FM in Gualala, California, where she hosts Peggy's Place.
+She has held various roles in public radio, including at National Public Radio (NPR) and multiple community stations.
+Berryhill is the owner and manager of KGUA 88.3 FM in Gualala, California, where she hosts Peggy's Place.

 Career

 Berryhill is a citizen of Muscogee Nation.
-She began broadcast journalism in 1973 at KPFA in Berkeley, California, where she produced "Living on Indian Time," a weekly one-hour program.
+She is often referred to as the "First Lady of Native Radio."
+She began broadcast journalism in 1973 at KPFA in Berkeley, California, where she produced Living on Indian Time, a weekly one-hour program.
 This program focused on the Native American community, covering local and national news, conducting live interviews, and featuring music, field production, and recordings of events with Native American activists, authors, poets, and musicians.
 Berryhill has also held positions as a program director at KUNM, KPFA, and KALW.
 She was the only Native American person to have worked as a full-time producer at NPR in the Specialized Audience Programs Department from 1978 to 1979.
+In 1984, she was part of a subsidiary of the Native American Public Broadcasting Consortium of Lincoln, Nebraska which included news reporter and journalist Hattie Kauffman (Nez Perce), which had plans to create the "first commercial TV station" to be owned by a Native company.